-Pathway students enrol on the undergraduate BA Hons Finance, Investment and Risk at Glasgow Caledonian University.
+Pathway students enrol on the CII accredited, BA (Hons) Finance, Investment and Risk at Glasgow Caledonian University.
 In the first two years, they study HND Financial Services at City of Glasgow College while preparing for year 3 and 4 (for Honours) of the degree at GCU.

 BA (Hons) Finance, Investment and Risk graduates enjoy excellent career prospects in areas such as financial advice, risk analysis, wealth management, investment analysis and pension fund management.

 Choose to study Finance, Investment and Risk pathway if:

 - you are interested in Investment, Risk, Finance and Accountancy